Baloch Society Of North America (BSO-NA)

 (NACTA) as a focal institution to coordinate and unify all national counter extremism efforts and ensure the implementation of 3-D and 3-R policies.

-The Prime Minister hoped that by incorporating these parameters, NACTA would come up with a viable strategy and best policy options for dealing with
+The Prime Minister hoped that by incorporating these parameters, NACTA would come up with a viable strategy and best policy options for dealing with the

-The Prime Minister said the war against terrorism was waged to free the people of Pakistan from the menace of terrorism that had adversely affected
+The Prime Minister said the war against terrorism was waged to free the people of Pakistan from the menace of terrorism that had adversely affected every

-military actions in Swat and South Waziristan”.
+actions in Swat and South Waziristan”.

 The Prime Minister said Malakand operation had been internationally hailed as a successful operation.
 He said the success of this operation was not